You know when you see small cylinders of soil on someone’s lawn and you think, “huh, what’s that about?”

 If your grass looks stressed and the soil is hard to the touch, or rainwater puddles up where it used to be absorbed, you probably have a compaction problem.

 What do I do after aerating my lawn?

 After your lawn has been aerated, let the soil plugs dry where they fall.
 They’ll break down during the next rainfall or crumble when you mow next.
 They add beneficial soil and organic matter to your lawn surface.

 Right after aeration is the perfect time to overseed and fertilize your lawn.
 Seeds and nutrients will have direct contact with the soil through the openings created during aeration, giving roots the direct and fresh pathways they need to grow.

 Aerate Your Lawn with the Team You Trust

-Give the Pro Irrigation team a call today and get started on the aeration process.
+Give the Pro Outdoor team a call today and get started on the aeration process.